Skip to main content

 The state-of-the-art Research Vessel Prairie Springs, christened in 2024, has unlocked even more possibilities for research, skill development and community partnerships.
 One such partner, J.F.
 Brennan Company, helps to store and maintain the vessel, in addition to consulting with UWL on skill-based projects and curricula.

-This work takes on added significance with the launch of the consortium, which coincides with mounting federal efforts to bolster the United States’ maritime industry and workforce infrastructure.
+The launch of the consortium coincides with mounting federal efforts to bolster the United States' maritime industry and workforce infrastructure.

-By leveraging partnerships and expertise, the consortium positions the Midwest as a leader in expanding workforce training, developing career pathways and aligning programming to meet the needs of employers.
+Leveraging partnerships and expertise, this alliance positions the Midwest as a leader in expanding workforce training, developing career pathways, and aligning programming to meet the current and future needs of employers.

 In the field and the lab, UWL students make key discoveries that help us better protect and understand the Mississippi River — a powerful engine of commerce in the central United States.